jpellman/wiki.libjpel.so/Scientist-Computer-Symbiosis-Obstacles.rst

 1. Packaging_

 #.
-TODO - probable sub-page of ComputationalLinguistics_, see CitationGraphs_ too
+TODO - probable sub-page of ComputationalLinguistics_, see CitationGraphs_ too.
+There should be also be a page for tools that aggregate data like Neurosynth and Neuroquery_

 #.
 TODO - probable sub-page of OpenScience_